fxrobin/fxrobin.github.io/_drafts/cdi-payara-arquillian-deltaspike.md

 # The tested application

+The example Java EE application will use the following :

-* using the Web Profile packaging : EJB Lite are enough, no EAR composed by EJB-JAR and WAR modules
+* Web Profile packaging : EJB Lite are enough, no EAR composed by EJB-JAR and WAR modules
-* using Lombok for simplifying classes boilerplate
+* Lombok for simplifying classes boilerplate
-* using one JPA Entity Only
+* a single JPA Entity
-* using one CRUD Service using DeltaSpike Data `@Repository`
+* a single CRUD Service thanks to DeltaSpike Data `@Repository`

 # Architecture details

+Here are the details of what would be link together in order to run the tests :

 * JUnit 4 + Surefire + configuration
 * Arquillian + arquillian.xml